info@rubertpartners.com |

 — (Bukhari & Muslim)

-According to Islamic teachings, a Muslim can leave up to one-third of their estate to beneficiaries who are not already entitled under faraid—such as friends, more distant relatives, or charities.
-The remaining two-thirds must follow the mandated shares.
+Under Islamic teachings, a Muslim may allocate up to one-third of their estate to beneficiaries who are not entitled under faraid, such as charities, distant relatives, or friends.
+The remaining two-thirds must be distributed strictly in accordance with Sharia rules.

 What Happens Without a Will?

-If a Muslim passes away without a will in place:
+If a Muslim dies without a valid will:

-- In non-Muslim countries, the estate is distributed under civil law, not Islamic law.
+- In non-Muslim jurisdictions, inheritance may be distributed under civil law rather than Islamic law.

-- Spouses may inherit everything, leaving out parents, siblings, or children.
+- Spouses may inherit the entire estate, excluding parents, siblings, or other heirs recognised under Sharia.

 - Children may inherit equally, regardless of gender.

-- No provision is made for charitable giving, debt settlement, or religious preferences unless explicitly stated.
+- No provision is made for charitable giving, debt settlement, or religious preferences unless expressly stated.

-This not only contradicts Islamic principles, but also risks causing disputes and delays during the probate process.
+This can directly conflict with Islamic principles and may lead to disputes and delays during the probate process.

-In the UAE, the inheritance process depends heavily on the jurisdiction in which the will is registered:
+In the UAE, the effect of a will depends on the jurisdiction where it is registered:

 - Muslim inheritance defaults to Sharia law.